Our Founding Story

 Today, ECPBL continues to grow—reaching classrooms across the country and inspiring educators to rethink what’s possible in early learning.
 Our work is driven by the belief that PBL can transform how young children learn by sparking curiosity, building community, and infusing joy into every project.

-• For two decades, Sara has been committed to cultivating learning environments that foster joy and independence for all, especially our youngest learners.
-As a long-time early childhood educator, she has worked as a classroom teacher, teacher-leader and instructional coach in a variety of school settings (TK-12), and from Day One, she has found that the heart of these powerful learning environments is Project Based Learning.
-PBL empowers young children to think critically and direct their own learning, and to build meaningful connections, skills and relationships within diverse communities.
+• For more than two decades, Sara Lev has been committed to cultivating learning environments that foster joy, curiosity, and independence for all children—especially our youngest learners.
+A long-time early childhood educator, she has worked as a classroom teacher, teacher-leader, and instructional coach in diverse school settings, and has consistently found that the heart of powerful learning environments is Project Based Learning (PBL).
+Sara’s work centers the belief that young children are capable thinkers whose questions, relationships, and identities can shape meaningful, community-connected learning.

 Sara earned a Bachelors degree from the University of Rochester and a Masters in early childhood education from Bank Street College, and is a member of the National Faculty of PBLWorks.
 She is passionate about the integration of Project Based Learning and Social and Emotional Learning (SEL), and in addition to her work with PBL, she often facilitates workshops and trainings on the topics of Yoga, mindfulness, restorative practices, culturally responsive teaching and SEL with a variety of organizations such as Yoga Ed., Circle Ways, Breathe for Change, AdaptiveX and A Thousand Joys.